mmdaz/artificial-intelligence-learning/README.md

                         This is called feature extraction.

                         2.Anomaly detection : say us that a new instance is normal(usual) or not.(see Figure 1-10)
+                .
+Semisupervised Learning:
+                    It is combination of unsupervised and supervised learning.
+                    For example google photos service that it automatically recognizes that a same person A shows up in photos 1, 2, 4.
+                    and system set just one lable per person to tell you who is he/she.